I am Richard V Breunig.

 The inventor is the expert, striving to empower through innovation.

 Self-taught entrepreneur, Richard V Breunig founded Priority IAC (International Animal Concepts), Inc. in 1998.
 To date, Priority IAC is the only company bringing the fields of microbiology and novel nutrition together for animal health; as well as, providing a more cost effective and easier approach to nutrition.
 This is Microbiology Nutrition.

 Priority IAC is a farm-developed and family-owned company bringing this unique viewpoint, invention, and knowledge directly to the field.
 Microbiology Nutrition is truly a grassroots movement to empower the producer.
 Priority has taken a bottom up approach to getting the message out.
 With a grassroots reach, Priority IAC is in the field to embrace and encourage producers to trust their cows, their research as the truth; just as Breunig trusted the cows of Clover Mist Farm when he started down this path with Microbiology Nutrition more than 30 years ago.
 Breunig’s hands-on, practical experience in production agriculture, along with microbiology and nutritional expertise make Priority IAC unique.

 Priority IAC maintains a research and product development mentality that starts on the dairy.
-Priority IAC provides education on how each branded strain of Smart bacteria works, how the most fermentable, home-grown forages can be used, and how producers can monitor their cow performance to know what adjustments to make. the P-One Program is a new concept.
-It’s different; it’s less costly, more efficient, and a much more effective way to feed cows.
-Priority IAC technology makes it the 1st ingredient, For Healthy Cows.
+Priority IAC provides education on how each branded strain of Smartbacteria works, how the most fermentable, home-grown forages can be used, and how producers can monitor their cow performance to know what adjustments to make.
+Microbiology Nutrition is a new concept.
+It’s different: less costly, more efficient, and a much more effective way to feed cows.
+Priority IAC’s technology makes it the 1st ingredient™, For Healthy Cows®.